-Aromaticity is defined as a property of the conjugated cycloalkenes which enhances the stabilization of a molecule due to its ability of electrons present in the ππ orbitals for the purpose of delocalization.
+Aromaticity is defined as a property of the conjugated cycloalkenes which enhances the stability of a molecule due to the delocalization of electrons present in the π-π orbitals.

-We encounter with Aromaticity in our daily lives, otherwise, our bodies would have never functioned in a proper way.
+We encounter aromaticity in our day-to-day lives.
+Even our bodies function with the help of certain aromatic compounds.
 Aromatic compounds are essential in the industry; and around 35 million tonnes of these compounds are known to be produced worldwide every year in the form of polymers and chemicals, such as the nylon and polyester.
 These compounds are important even in the field of the biochemistry of all the living things.

 Most of the aromatic compounds are said to be the derivatives of benzene.
 The word “aromatic” in the real sense refers to the benzene derivatives, and as it was defined the way first.
 Also, there are many non-benzene kinds of aromatic compounds existing too.
 In the living organisms, take, for example, the very common type of aromatic ring is the DNA and RNA bases with double chains.
 The functional group of an aromatic compound or the substituent of it is known as an aryl group.

-Aromatic compounds are less stable compounds and they have many kinds of chemical as well as synthetic uses.
+Aromatic compounds are less stable compounds, and they have many kinds of chemicals as well as synthetic uses.
 In fact, the nucleic acids and the amino acids that make up our cell structure make use of these aromatic compounds.
 But, the main thing is what makes aromatic compounds?
-The aromatics compounds are said to exhibit some of the special characteristics or called as rules which are given below-
+The aromatics compounds are said to exhibit some special characteristics or called as rules which are given below-

 - The aromatic compounds are always cyclic structures.

-- Each element of the ring within the structure must and should have an p-orbital ring which is in a perpendicular form to the ring, and this makes it a planar molecule
+- Each element of the ring within the structure must and should have a p-orbital ring which is in a perpendicular form to the ring, and this makes it a planar molecule

 - All the compounds obey the Huckel’s Rule, i.e all the aromatic compounds should have the (4n+2) Pi number of electrons.